 What happens if I am unable to participate but want my t-shirt?
 You are welcome to still pick up your packet and receive your participation t-shirt and swag at the starting line or call the race organizers and we can get it sent to you.

 What time are the races?
 The Walk begins at 9:30 am and the Run begins at 10:00 am.

 Is this really the toughest 10K in Oregon?
 Well I can’t say that for sure, but I would be willing to bet, you would be hard pressed to find a much tougher 10K road race anywhere.
 The nearly 2,000 feet elevation gain alone makes it very challenging, not to mention this race takes place at just under 10,000 feet above sea level.

 What is the race course like?
 The surface is a well maintained gravel road (don’t worry it’s not thick loose gravel).
 The course is one way up the beautiful Steens Mountain, nestled in between several glacier cut gorges on the west side and the towering east rim on the east side.
 The race ends at the East Rim Overlook which gives astonishing views of the mountain and Alvord Desert some 5,000+ feet below.

 What kind of weather conditions can I expect?
-Usually the weather is good with lots of sun and a light breeze.
+Usually the weather is great with lots of sun and a light breeze.
 However, weather conditions can be extreme as well, especially near the top.
-In 36 years we have seen hot dry 75+ degree days to even total white out conditions dumping as much as 3 inches of snow (only had snow once).
+In 37 years we have seen hot dry 75+ degree days to even total white out conditions dumping as much as 3 inches of snow (only had snow once).
 Come prepared for all possible weather conditions, and for sure bring a sweatshirt or jacket to wear at the top after you finish.